 What to Get: Any of the Loaded Tots are great.
-If you asked 100 guests if they prefer the Buffalo Chicken or Mac & Cheese Tots, I’m convinced you’d get a 50/50 split as both are incredible.
+It’s a tie between the Buffalo Chicken or Mac & Cheese Tots for our favorite.
 If you come in the morning you can even get the Sausage and Gravy Tots, one of the best overall breakfast items in the park.

 3. Columbia Harbour House (Liberty Square)

 Seafood lovers will feel right at home at the Columbia Harbour House in Liberty Square.
 Normally, I wouldn’t be crazy about eating seafood in a theme park, but the food is actually pretty decent quality.

 The menu is one of the largest at the Magic Kingdom and offers selections such as fried shrimp, lobster roll, fish and chips, New England clam chowder, and salmon.
 If some members of your group don’t like seafood they can get a salad or one of the delicious chicken pot pies.

 We also really like the authentic feel of the Columbia Harbour House and it fits in perfectly in Liberty Square.
 All the old, dark wood and antiques around the building make it feel like you are living during the revolutionary war.